jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 No kidding.
 Local communities, businesses, families mostly regulated their own lives with personal relationships.
 Not a direct comparison since our worlds are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

 When given a chance, humanity is great at self-organizing and collaborating.
-The critical ingredient is clear goals, with accountability for everyone's contribution.
+The critical ingredient is clear goals and accountability.

 Picture it as a sports team.
 Since all members know they must win games, everyone is capable of assessing each other's contributions.
-A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by their impact.
+A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by the group for their impact.
 Collaboration is the freedom to work while being accountable for your contribution.
-And, it doesn't let coaches, administrators, or managers burden themselves with minute details.

-After all, just like in _The Office_, many of our closet relationshps are at work.
-When people work together, we almost inevitably form close friendships and collaborate well, if only out of neccessity.
+After all, just like in _The Office_, many of our closet relationships are at work.
+Even if our cooperation is only out of necessity, when people work together, we often form close friendships and collaborate well.
+And if we don't, well the team loses, lessons are learned, and changes are made.

+But micro-management is never the answer to a failing sports team, and it'll never be the way to bring on the Internet Age.

 ## Mass Collaboration Economics

 With all this in mind, the mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
 [Programmers help where their skills are best suited](https://opensource.guide/how-to-contribute/).
 First-timers are often nervous, but soon feel a rush as they see their work improve a project.
-All together a single community makes a very good piece of software not possible if they acted in smaller groups.
+Altogether, a single community makes an excellent piece of software no one would have if they worked alone.

 The community then uses core technology to create their own specialized products.

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use; gatekeepers be damned!
 And this aspect of mass collaboration hasn't just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
-It's also how Linux, Android, Chrome, and many other excellent services work too.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/open-source-projects.jpg)

 _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
-Mainly it's people can be too rude, and [it's too easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.
+Mainly it's people can be too rude, and [it's also easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies with large corporate structures, mass-producing our essential products.
 Likewise, the government will always run social programs and install traffic lights.

 Within that in mind, however, open-source is vital.

 Precisely because nobody owns its educational content, server software, operating systems, web apps, and so many other remarkable technologies.
 That means gatekeepers can't stop digital inventors from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
-An app that let us rent someone's spare bedroom.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
-The Jedi have done their job in endless writing, coding, designing, and fixing tools and technology we all depend on everyday.
+The Jedi have done their job in writing, designing, and coding technology we all depend on every day.

-Main Street needs to step up and flock to the open-source banner and grab hold of the tremondous levers of power they've made for us.
+Main Street needs to step up and flock to the open-source banner and grab hold of the great levers of power they've made for us.

 We can, once we become player gods.